 Session 2: Workshop on regulatory innovation for pandemic recovery

-Since August 2020, the members of the ASEAN-OECD Good Regulatory Practices Network have met four times to discuss regional responses to the COVID-19 pandemic from the perspective of better regulation.
-These meetings have followed the life cycle of the pandemic itself: starting with how ASEAN and OECD member states have used better regulation to facilitate faster pandemic response, followed by a discussion on using digital tools to facilitate more agile policy making, and then two discussions on recovery from the system reform perspective.
+The ASEAN-OECD Good Regulatory Practices Network (GRPN) has met virtually four times since the outbreak of the COVID-19 pandemic to address regional better regulation responses.
+These meetings have followed the life cycle of the pandemic itself: starting with how ASEAN and OECD Member States have used better regulation to facilitate faster pandemic response, followed by insights on using digital tools to facilitate more agile policy making, and further analysis on recovery from a system reform perspective.
 The meetings culminated in a discussion on business recovery.
-This session would seek to give the floor to GRPN members to engage in a workshop on regulatory innovation for recovery.
+This upcoming session engages GRPN members in a workshop on regulatory innovation for recovery.
 The objective is to foster open exchanges on regulatory issues facing community members and identify practical solutions, such as around digitalisation.
-This will be achieved through smaller discussion groups to cater for constructive conversations.
-Details will be communicated to members following the first session.
+Focused discussion groups will help foster constructive exchanges and outcomes.

 Session 3: Supporting regional recovery with innovative approaches to better regulation

 14 October 2021, 14:00-16:00 Jakarta time – summary record